maghrabihos-web/APIproxy/README.md

 4. Rename the ENVFile.txt to .env file
 5. Start the server by running `npm start`
 6. Open this link using (ctrl + click) http://localhost:3400/
+7. You can access the web service from this URL => https://apiproxy-6lkv.onrender.com